metamesh/metamesh.org/_posts/2015-07-05-donations.md

     * Meta Mesh will refuse any equipment dropped off without our knowledge at our office.
 You must contact Meta Mesh first before donating any equipment.

 We are most interested in the following items:

-  * 2.4 and 5GHz Antennas:
+  * 2.4 and 5 GHz antennas:
     * Yagis
     * > 10 DBi omni-directionals (NO ["rubber ducky"](http://www.eagle-antenna.com/images/htantenna.jpg) antennas)
     * Sectors